bhaskardabhi/atom-translator/README.md

 ### Display Translation in Tooltip:

 For this, Enable "Display Translation in Tooltip" option in preference.
+(Or use `shift-ctrl-alt-t` instead)

 ![Display Translation in Tooltip](https://i.imgur.com/jWFU8Lx.gif)